-Just like adults, children and adolescents face anxiety in their lives as the result of a number of different life stressors such as starting a new school or moving to a new home.
-Children and adolescents can also suffer from anxiety disorders that may or may not be triggered by a specific stressor.
+Just like adults, children and adolescents or teens face anxiety in their lives as the result of a number of different life stressors such as starting a new school or moving to a new home.
+Children and adolescents or teens can also suffer from anxiety disorders that may be triggered by a specific stressor.
 While children experience the symptoms of anxiety like adults do, children may display and react to those symptoms in a different way.
 Anxiety disorders can result in a number of different problems at school, in peer relationships, and home life.
 Additionally, anxiety can greatly impact a child’s life by preventing them from engaging in a variety of activities.

-At Millcreek Behavioral Health we have years of experience helping families who have a child or adolescent who is struggling with the debilitating effects of anxiety.
-Our treatment center offers two residential programs that provide specialized programming for a variety of disorders and behavior problems including anxiety.
-We know that having a child or teen who is suffering from a mental health or behavioral problem can be extremely upsetting and challenging.
-Rest assured that the highly qualified staff at Millcreek can help.
+At Millcreek Behavioral Health’s anxiety treatment facility we have years of experience helping families who have an adolescent or teen who is struggling with the debilitating effects of anxiety disorder.
+Our anxiety treatment center offers two residential programs in Arkansas that provide specialized programming for a variety of disorders and behavior problems including anxiety.
+We know that having a child or teen or adolescent who is suffering from a mental or behavioral problem can be upsetting and challenging.
+Rest assured that the highly qualified staff at Millcreek’s anxiety treatment facility in Arkansas can help.

-- Be supportive and listen to child’s concerns
+- Be supportive and listen to your child’s or teen’s concerns

 - Have clear expectations without being too rigid

-- Let your child know that mistakes are learning experiences
+- Let your child or teen know that mistakes are learning experiences

-- Do not over-schedule child with too many activities
+- Do not over-schedule your child or adolescent with too many activities

 - Build on strength of the family